Doctorate in Education (EdD)

-Each student will need two weeks of classes to complete EDUC 804 and 805.
+Each student will need two weeks of classes to complete EDUC 804 and 903.
 The order of the courses is of little consequence.
-One course in research and another in statistics is required for the two-week residency.
+One course in research and another in writing elements is required for the two-week residency.

-During one week of either time period for the residency (June 8-19 or July 6-17), the doctoral student will need to take a research methods course and a stats course.
+During one week of either time period for the residency (June 6-17 or July 11-22), the doctoral student will need to take a research methods course and a writing course.
 S/He can take one course in June and the other in July or take both in June or July.

 Each course continues for one week.
 During the scheduled time period, the course starts in the morning at 8:15 AM and then ends at 4:45 PM.
-Assignments extend into the evening and then beyond the residency for the completion of a significant project in the research course.
-The stats course is largely self-contained within the week-long course.
+Assignments extend into the evening, before and beyond the residency for the completion of a significant project in the research course and the writing course.

 Accomplished faculty create engaging, meaningful learning enabling degree completion in three years for those starting the program with a master's degree and five years for those entering the program with a bachelor's degree.

 The Ed.D. program is designed through course work, research, and mentored, professional activities for seeking licensure in building, district, or teacher leadership.
 For some leaders who have acquired the level of licensure desired for their career, this program can serve as the path to a doctoral degree.

 The program is developed and approved for licensed educational practitioners who seek Kansas licensure in teacher, building, and district leadership.
 Your credentials must show that you are licensed as a K-12 educator.

 For information about the licensure programs associated with the doctorate or the academic program for the doctor of education, please use the contact information that follows: